cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 The [new value is set to 1800 seconds](https://github.com/cloudnative-pg/cloudnative-pg/commit/9f7f18c5b9d9103423a53d180c0e2f2189e71c3c), the equivalent of 30 minutes.

-A new parameter has been introduced to define the maximum time window, within the `stopDelay` one, reserved to gracefully stop PostgreSQL using the `smart` shutdown procedure.
-Once completed, the remaining time up to `stopDelay` will be reserved for PostgreSQL to complete its duties in terms of WAL commitments with both the archive and the streaming replicas, in order to ensure the cluster doesn't lose any data.
+A new parameter has been introduced to define the maximum time window within the `stopDelay` one, reserved to gracefully stop PostgreSQL using the `smart` shutdown procedure.
+Once completed, the remaining time up to `stopDelay` will be reserved for PostgreSQL to complete its duties regarding WAL commitments with both the archive and the streaming replicas to ensure the cluster doesn't lose any data.

-If you want to retain the old behavior, you need to explicitly set:
+If you want to retain the old behavior, you need to set explicitly:

 ```yaml
 spec: